VRCBVI 2026 LIFE Application

 You can apply if:

-• You are 14 to 18 years old and will go back to academic high school program in the fall of 2026.
-(You must be 14 by July 12, 2026, and cannot turn 19 before August 7, 2026.).
+• You are 14 to 18 years old and will return to high school in the fall of 2026

-• You are blind or have low vision and want to learn new skills while having fun.
+• You are blind or have low vision

-• You can learn in group classes and activities.
+• You can learn in group classes and activities

 • You can take care of yourself, including your own medicine.